In This Blog:

 - Research Skills – This is crucial when validating data from multiple source documents.
 To be more specific, researching capabilities should include note-taking, observational, and critical thinking skills.

 - Interpersonal Skills – This position may require collaborating with people from other departments.
-Thus, a good data entry operator should have excellent communication skills to work effectively with them, regardless of whether they work from home or not.
+Thus, a good operator should have excellent communication skills to work effectively with them, regardless of whether they work from home or not.

 Education and Experience Requirements